The best Skullcandy headphones you should get in 2022.

 Skullcandy is a relatively young audio company, founded in 2003.
 From the very beginning, their target audience was youngsters with their own style and who wanted to look different.

 Because of that, Skullcandy is picking their ambassadors very wisely.
 Their headphones are often seen on heads of professional skaters, snowboarders, and even NBA basketball players.

 There is a lot of variety, offering everything from in-ear, on-ear, and over-ear headphones and classic earphones for everyday and sports activities.
 Lately, they released a mobile app that should add more functionalities in the future.

-Their design and flashy colors amplify the cool factor of Skullcandy headphones.
-There is also their distinct logo, which is instantaneously recognized, much like Apple or Beats.
+Their sleek design and flashy colors amplify the cool factor of the best Skullcandy headphones.
+There is also their distinct Skullcandy logo, which is instantaneously recognized, much like Apple or Beats.

-When it comes to sound, Skullcandy loves powerful and deep bass.
-With a mission to please a broader user base, their headphones’ have always leaned towards heavy low-end.
+When it comes to sound, Skullcandy offers a powerful and deep bass response.
+With a mission to please a broader user base, their headphones’ have always leaned towards heavy bass.
 Bass lovers like them primarily for that reason.

 More similar guides: